walaywashere/shopee-auto/README.md

 **🚀 Easy Launch (No Setup Required!):**

 Just double-click `start_gui.bat` and you're done!
 The script will:
-- ✅ Check if Python is installed (installs it automatically if needed - requires admin)
+- ✅ Check if Python is installed
 - ✅ Install all required dependencies automatically
 - ✅ Launch the GUI

-**Note:** If Python is not installed, you'll see a UAC prompt.
-Click "Yes" to allow installation.
+**Prerequisites:** Python 3.8+ must be installed with "Add to PATH" enabled.

 **Or launch manually:**
 ```bash